RobWar-code/sci-booster/README.md

 - A hierarchical_id is built from its parent node numbers in order of descent, ie: "010204".
 - When using keyword fields, beware of terms such as "flow" which are likely to be too common to be useful
+- The stage (on which the model page is drawn) has width base 380 pixels, the height is 690 pixels
+- The flow label_width is optional (it is in any event calculated)
+- Flow arrow_points are optional, if not supplied, the user can add an arrow to the flow when using the app.

+#### JSON Object Structure
 ```js
 flow_models: [
 	{